Wow, what a long time!

 We are a knitting group in Abu Dhabi, United Arab Emirates who meet monthly to chat and well, knit of course!
-This blog's primary purpose is to help us communicate during our KALs.
+This blog's primary purpose was to help us communicate during our KALs.
 Of course you don't have to be in Abu Dhabi to Knit Along with us!

 Purls of wisdom by Irene Sege